sankalp1999/semantweet-search/README.md

 You can additionally use/edit `projector.py` and [tensorflow projector ](https://projector.tensorflow.org/)to get a visualization of your tweets using t-sne algorithm as shown [here](https://x.com/dejavucoder/status/1771510768053186910?s=20)

 **UPDATE** (24/3/2024)
 Add support for CLIP based image searching on tweets_media folder.
-You can checkout the code in `app_image_search.py`.
+You can checkout the code in `app_image_search.py` after installing requirements i.e step 6.
 You do not require to run the setup bash scripts for this, it's a standalone program.
+First run will take roughly 5-10 minutes as it creates the embeddings.
+Subsequent runs will be instant.

 WIP: adding bge-small-en-v1.5 support